Monthly Orchid Care - July

 1. July is a time of active growth for most orchids and there are very few varieties that are in bloom now.
 Abundant light and fertilizer help ensure good growth.
 As the temperatures heat up, increasing air circulation can help orchids beat the heat.

 3. Many Phalaenopsis start to lose their blooms in early summer, learn about which stems to cut, and which to keep, on our Phalaenopsis Orchid Care page.
 Repot Phals when they go out of bloom.
 We have several good choices for the perfect mix for your plant.
-Our Phalaenopsis Gold Classic Orchid Mix is a traditional long fiber sphagnum moss mix which is our favorite for today's new Mini Phals.
-Our Phalaenopsis Monterey Gold Imperial Orchid Mix is a unique blend of Monterey Pine Bark, Hydro LECA, Cork and New Zealand Sphagnum.
+Our Phalaenopsis AAA Gold Imperial Orchid Mix is a unique blend of Monterey Pine Bark, Hydro LECA, Cork, Sponge Rock, and New Zealand Sphagnum.
 This mix brings with it the best of both worlds, the moisture of sphagnum and the chunky nature of bark.
-Orchiata bark, from the New Zealand Monterey Pine, is a long-lasting alternative to ordinary fir bark.
+Bark, from the New Zealand Monterey Pine, is a long-lasting alternative to ordinary fir bark.
 Blended together with cork and long fibered New Zealand Sphagnum, this mix is perfect for moisture loving orchids.
-Our Phalaenopsis Dark Classic Orchid Mix and our Phalaenopsis Monterey Dark Imperial Orchid Mix are great for larger orchids in bigger pots or in moist environments.
+Our Phalaenopsis Monterey Dark Imperial Orchid Mix is an example of a high quality, well rounded mix for any Phalaenopsis.

 4. Mid-summer affords the opportunity to take some time to get organized.
-Our orchid label system uses colored labels to help keep an orchid collection organized.
+Our orchid labels can help keep an orchid collection organized.

 1. It's hot in August and some orchid genera are not happy with the heat, especially those like Masdevallias, Odontoglossums and many Paphiopedilum.
 We choose to bring in these plants to summer inside during the hot spells.
 Touching the leaves of orchids during the heat of the day can give a good indication of whether the temps are too much.
 The best defense is abundant air movement.
 Orchids can take more heat when the air is moving well around them than they can if the air is still.
 Abundant air movement also helps dry out tender crowns where water tends to accumulate and where rot can settle in.

 2. Have you ever noticed little fruit flies around the house and gone looking for the overripe banana in the kitchen and there isn't one?
 Could they be coming from the orchid plants?
 The answer is "Yes" and these critters are called "Fungus Gnats".
 They like moisture and mix that is old and breaking down.
 These conditions help them to breed and multiply.
 The larvae also eat tender roots.
-We have Natural Fungus Gnat Control, the perfect solution for these troublesome creatures.
+A combination of Mosquito Dunks and GET OFF ME! is the perfect solution for these troublesome creatures.

 3. This is our last month for fertilizing at the higher summertime levels.
 Heat, water, light and food are all abundant in August.
 We recommend FEED ME!
 MSU Orchid Fertilizer for all year-round fertilizing.